 - Mathematical Geosciences

-The Colorado Advantage Graduate Preview Weekend provides an opportunity for underrepresented students to visit campus and preview doctoral programs in science, math, and engineering departments at CU Boulder.
-Click here for more information.
+Our department is committed to fostering and growing a diverse student body; you can read about some of our latest efforts.
+Please be sure to check out the Colorado Advantage Program, which provides an opportunity for underrepresented students to visit campus and preview doctoral programs in science, math, and engineering departments at CU Boulder.